linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Case Study of JP Morgan.md

 The trades involved a credit default swap index based on the default risk of major U.S. corporations but the issue seems to be more around the environment in which the transaction was executed, which CEO Dimon described as "flawed, complex, poorly reviewed, poorly executed, and poorly monitored".

 The CIO manages a large volume of risk, which exceeded the VaR in JPMorgan's investment bank in Q1 and Q2 2012.
-To compare, the CIOs average VaR was  $69 million in Q4 2011 and$ 67 million in Q1 2012 $^{8}$ , where the investment bank's VaR was $57 million in Q4 2011 and $63 million in Q1 2012.
+To compare, the CIOs average VaR was  \$69 million in Q4 2011 and\$ 67 million in Q1 2012 $^{8}$ , where the investment bank's VaR was \$57 million in Q4 2011 and \$63 million in Q1 2012.

 # Expansion of the SCP beyond control